At Sharp Six we want to help you grow your ideas and bring them to fruition as efficiently as possible.

 Sharp Six cares deeply about the health of our environment, our communities and the people and animals that share them.
 We especially enjoy working with individuals and organizations that are working to advance these values in creative, artistic or collaborative ways.

 As part of our commitment we donate >1% of revenues to environmental and animal welfare charities.
-We encourage businesses & charities to join 1% for the Planet.

 We are also a proud supporter of local organizations and LOCO BC member.

 Rachel’s passion for advocacy can be traced back to her presentation to the Sunshine Coast Regional District board, insisting they start a recycling program.
 That precocious nine year old has since integrated a deep care for the Earth and all its inhabitants into her education, professional and volunteer pursuits.
 She believes we are more students of the Earth than we are its stewards.

 Rachel is an entrepreneurial lawyer and strategist with a broad range of skills in policy, governance, project management, fundraising, strategic planning and communications.
 She is trained in and most passionate about environmental, animal and Indigenous issues, especially where they may, could or should intersect.
 She has nearly 20 years of experience working with different types of organizations, including serving as a director for various charities, non profits, and companies, including her current role as president of Georgia Strait Alliance.
 Rachel’s professional experience includes legal practice at Aboriginal, local government and environmental non profit law firms, working on sustainable development and community art projects at UniverCity, growing a national reconciliation and responsible investment initiative, leading Grizzly Bear Foundation’s first year of operations, and helping over 50 clients with various capacity building issues via her consultancy, Sharp Six.